mdn/content/files/en-us/web/security/index.md

 ## Protect against clickjacking

-In [clickjacking](/en-US/docs/Glossary/Clickjacking), a user is fooled into clicking on a UI element that performs some action other than what the user expects.
-This can be a risk inherent in embedded third party content (make sure you trust what is being embedded into your site), and it can also be combined with phishing.
+In [clickjacking](/en-US/docs/Glossary/Clickjacking), a user is fooled into clicking on a UI element that performs an action different from what the user expects.
+This can be a risk inherent in embedded third-party content (make sure you trust what is being embedded into your site), and it can also be combined with phishing.

 The following features can help guard against clickjacking: